the-genemachine/Open-Source-LLMs/Manual/manual.md

 30.   **[Reverse Prompt Engineering](#29-reverse-prompt-engineering)**: Learn about reverse prompt engineering and its applications.
 31.   **[Chain of Thought Prompting](#31-chain-of-thought-prompting)**: Explore chain of thought prompting and its role in AI interactions.
 32.   **[Tree of Thought Prompting](#32-tree-of-thought-prompting)**: Understand the concept of tree of thought prompting and its applications.
+33.   **[Combining Prompting Techniques](#33-combining-prompting-techniques)**: Learn how to combine different prompting techniques for effective AI interactions.

 <a id="1-course-overview"></a>
 # 1. Overview